5 Types of Nosing to Upgrade Your Stairs in 2024

 If rubber stair nosings can be considered a natural product, PVC (Polyvinyl Chloride) stair nosings are a modern industrial masterpiece.
 They not only share the excellent slip resistance of rubber stair nosings but also boast a longer lifespan.
 The higher level of customization offered by PVC allows for a greater variety of colors and styles, making these stair nosings more adaptable to different architectural aesthetics.

-Wood Nosing Types
+Wood Stair Nosing Types

 wood stair nosing